-Vincent Artist most recent body of work includes "Flags of the World" which communicates with viewers through linguistics, semiotics, and cryptography.
-The series includes English, French, Italian, Spanish, German and American Flags superimposed with four-letter words of their respective language forming playable word search from A to Z.
+The previous body of work includes Flags of the World which communicates with viewers through linguistics, semiotics, and cryptography.
+The series includes English, French, Italian, Spanish, German, and American Flags superimposed with four-letter words of their respective language forming a playable word search from A to Z.

-His previous works include, "Retro Celebrity Stars", which is a homage to Celebrities of our past from the films of the Hollywood Golden Era, to the present day.
-Every one of these individuals helped create the world we live in today, and though we know of their names, their actual image might be fading from our memory.
+His previous works include Retro Celebrity Stars, which is a homage to Celebrities of our past from the films of the Hollywood Golden Era to the present day.
+Every one of these individuals helped create the world we live in today, and though we know their names, their actual images might be fading from our memory.

-"Disasters of War", which is a homage to Heroes and Villains from World War I & II, by the use of humorous and tongue-in-cheek language to explore the more serious issues of the past to present day.
+Disasters of War, is a homage to Heroes and Villains from World War I & II, by the use of humorous and tongue-in-cheek language to explore the more serious issues of the past to the present day.
 Heroes and Villains are portrayed in life, death, and immortality by the use of toys of our innocent youth.
-The toys are used as a satirical look on the “Disasters of Wars” revealing shock and truths of war and violence in a playful way.
+The toys are used as a satirical look at the “Disasters of Wars” revealing shock and truths of war and violence in a playful way.

 Liberty X Escape by Brooklyn Bridge 3ft x 4 ft, 2012 Inspired by the collapse of the World Trade Centres during 9/11, New York, USA and features a word search of simple Four Letter Words taken from Poetry made by Heroes from the front line, of the Wars (Soldiers, Army, Navy), and the contrasting Poems by Villains from Prisoners of Wars.